 One of the common reasons for enquiring about a property that you have no connection with is curiousness.
 You may have come across an unusual house, or abandoned property, and want to discover its history.

 Once you have decided that you would like to find out ownership information, the next step is to complete the process of requesting these details.

-How do I find out the ownership of a property?
+How do I find out who owns land or property?

 The process is a simple exercise which can be completed online.